- Gartner proposes it has no bias, and their massive revenues from vendors do not impact their Magic Quadrant ratings.

 We have taken the pixel values of the 2019 Gartner Data Science Magic Quadrant (as published in Nov 2018) and plotted them onto a new canvas.

-There are many areas that one could decide to focus on, but we show graphically some of the essential features we focused on in this MQ.
+One could decide to focus on many areas, but we show graphically some of the essential features we focused on in this MQ.

 We have then used 2 data science clustering algorithms to classify the results.
 Using the standard clustering algorithms of K-Means and Spectral clustering, the results show 4 clusters.
 However, neither result supports Gartner’s classification of “Leader” status.

-In both cases with clustering, Alteryx is a clear leader, but not according to the Magic Quadrant.
+Alteryx is a clear leader in both cases with clustering, but not according to the Magic Quadrant.

 Not Matching Even the Bottom of the Barrel of Academic Research: Medical Research

-For example, another problematic item is that any paper that rates items, and which is paid by the entities that are rated, is considered a massive conflict of interest.
-This only is deemed to be standard in the area of medical research, which is now so corrupted by industry sources that its results are unreliable.
-Pharmaceutical companies or medical device manufacturers may pay MDs working at universities $2 M per year, and still get their “research” published in medical research journals without even a second glance by the editors as long as the conflicts are declared.
+For example, another problematic item is that any paper that rates items and is paid by the rated entities is considered a massive conflict of interest.
+This only is deemed standard in medical research, which is now so corrupted by industry sources that its results are unreliable.
+Pharmaceutical companies or medical device manufacturers may pay MDs working at universities $2 M per year and still get their “research” published in medical research journals without even a second glance by the editors as long as the conflicts are declared.
 This allows medical devices and pharmaceuticals that do not work as advertised to get accepted into the medical system.

 In medical research, medical researchers routinely receive speaking fees, consulting fees, and so from the same entities on which they publish papers.
 As long as the fees are declared, the research is considered ethical.

 However, Gartner does not even declare which vendors pay them and how much they are paid.
 This is true though they are required to report on their financial statements that around 1/3 of their income comes from vendors, which we cover in the article The Problem with How Gartner Makes its Money.
-This means that the only reason we know this is because it is a requirement as a public company to publish this information.
+This means that the only reason we know this is that a public company must publish this information.
 If Gartner were a private company, no one would even know this much.

-It also means that Gartner does not rise to the level of the most corrupt category of research that exists in academics, which is medical research.
+It also means that Gartner does not rise to the most corrupt category of research in academics, which is medical research.
 We cover how Gartner compares to real research entities in the article How Gartner Research to Compares Real Research Entities.